• Home

 INTERESTS:

-Mr. Fort has been playing guitar for over 40 years and performs solo and in a duo.
-He also enjoys fishing and traveling with his wife, Cecilia, including road trips in their 1969 Triumph Spitfire.
+Mr. Fort has been playing guitar for 50 years and often performs as a singer-songwriter.
+He also enjoys fishing and traveling with his wife, Cecilia, including road trips in their 1969 Triumph Spitfire

 Ida Paciano